NBA digital marketing

-NBA Digital Marketing
+NBA Digital

 NBA Social Media

 Online Social Networks (OSNs), which provide high-quality information, can offer users a better understanding of the brand, and provide support among a community of users.
-The NBA has a powerful digital presence, with a huge number of followers among different social media channels including Facebook, Twitter, Instagram, YouTube, Snapchat and Reddit, etc. In 2018, Twitter declared that the NBA was the most tweeted-about sports league, above the NFL and MLB.
+The NBA has a powerful digital presence, with a huge number of followers among different social media channels including Facebook, Twitter, Instagram, YouTube, Snapchat and Reddit, etc. The NBA was first official professional sports league to partner with YouTube, launching its own channel on platform in 2005.
+In 2018, Twitter declared that the NBA was the most tweeted-about sports league, above the NFL and MLB.
 The content on these social platform are diverse, varied, and engaging; Facebook users are able to ask NBA players questions through the Live Video platform, Twitter offers in-game video highlights when users click the hashtag #NBARapidReplay, and the number of Facebook fans and Twitter followers of the NBA is still growing.
 With high-quality information, the audience can receive and retain updates on every basketball game, enticing fans to keep a watchful eye on future games and matchups between their favorite teams.
 High-quality information also benefits users who wish to obtain information related to a service or product.
 For example, fans may purchase an NBA League Pass for access to every NBA game on their TV, computer, smartphone, or other Internet-connected device.
 NBA fans can also engage in E-Commerce, shopping at the online NBA Store for their favorite player's jersey or team gear.